tombresee/Prairie-Fire/ENTER/how2_template.rst

 underline alone, or an underline and an overline together, in dashes "``-----``", equals "``======``", tildes "``~~~~~~``" or any of the non-alphanumeric characters ``= - ` : ' " ~ ^ _ * + # < >`` that you
-feel comfortable with.
-An underline-only adornment is distinct from an overline-and-underline adornment using the same character.
-The underline/overline must be at least as long as the title text.
-Be consistent, since all sections marked with the same adornment style are deemed to be at the same level::
+feelns marked with the same adornment style are deemed to be at the same level::

   Chapter 1 Title